 Together with web designer and developer Ari Salomon, Peter has created PerformSites, a company which builds WordPress web sites for visual and performing artists.

-Peter also serves as an event producer and curator and was responsible for programming 10 stages of live, free music in the DUMBO neighborhood of Brooklyn as part of Make Music New York on June 21, 2011.
-He also curated the Union Square Stage for The September Concert (free concerts with the goal of promoting international peace through music) on September 11th each year from 1997-2010.
+Peter also serves as an event producer and curator and was responsible for programming 10 stages of live, free music in the DUMBO neighborhood of Brooklyn as part of Make Music New York.
+He also curated the Union Square Stage for The September Concert (free concerts with the goal of promoting international peace through music) on September 11th.

 From 1997-2006, Peter was a Program Director for the Chicago Department of Cultural Affairs where he presented and produced over 1000 music, dance, ﬁlm/video and theater programs.
 Highlights of his tenure include a free summer opera program involving eight annual professional opera productions, which featured a chorus of 14-21 year old at-risk youth alongside professional young soloists.
 Also of note was his “Vocal Journeys” series featuring operatic vocalists in intimate free concerts.
 He was a co-curator of the opening weekend at Chicagoʼs prestigious new Millennium Park and produced a park-wide tribute to Stephen Sondheim.